NVR System FAQ

 III.
 The Video Quality Has Been modified once

-The following steps show you how to enable IO on Site Server.
+The steps below can guide you how to enable IO on Site Server.

 i.
 Enable input or output on Site Server

-Please wake the Preferences up from GEAR icon.
-Then switch to DEVICE label and select NetDevDIO-1 at drag down list.
-If you have more than 1 Site Server on the same computer, you can see NetDevDIO-1, NetDevDIO-2, and etc. Please make sure each huperVsion4000 has the right and unrepeatable one.
+Please open the Preferences menu by clicking the GEAR icon.
+Then, select the DEVICE tab and choose NetDevDIO-1 at dragdown list.
+If you have more than one Site Server on the same machine, you can see NetDevDIO-1, NetDevDIO-2, and so in the list.
+Please make sure each Site Server has the correct and unrepeatable one.

-The input and output order is same to the camera channel.
-Please make sure which IO connect the device.
+The input and output order are same to the camera channel.
+Please make sure which IO is connected to the device.

 ii.
 Pair the camera and IO

-All of the camera on same Site Server can share the same IO which has been enabled even the camera doesn’t equip it.
+All of the camera on same Site Server can share the same IO which has been enabled even the camera does not equip digital IO.
 We can make one of the camera receive input signal from other camera’s digital input.
-Then send output signal to the device which connect with one of the camera on the same Site Server.
+Then send output signal to the device which is connected to one of the camera on the same Site Server.

-The following step shows you how to enable PTZ function to work with Site Server.
+The steps below guide you how to enable the PTZ function on Site Server.

 If you work with huperVision 40000, you can directly see it on the main panel.
-If you work with huperAnalyzer, please find it from the Gear icon.
+If you work with huperAnalyzer, please find it by clicking the Gear icon.

 ii.
 Define the camera as PTZ camera

-Please give the WRENCH button a click and enable the PTZ function on the channle which connect to a PTZ camera.
-If you connect to this camera with ONVIF potocol, you don’t need to select the Device Type at the right side.
+Please click the WRENCH button and enable the PTZ function on the channle which connect to a PTZ camera.
+If this camera uses the ONVIF potocol, you do not need to select the Device Type at the right side.
 What if you connect to a integrated camera, please select the correct camera to work with.